Pyxus/fray/docs/state-management/guide/building-a-state-machine.md

 # Building A State Machine

-This guide will walk you through the creation of a simple state machine.
+## What is a Hierarchical State Machine?

+A state machine is a model that represents an entity's various states and the transitions between them in a finite and structured way.
+You can visualize a state machine as a graph where each point is a state and the connecting lines are transitions.
+To be hierarchical means that within each state there can exist entire state machines, which is useful when modeling more complex behaviors.

 ## 1. Add State Machine To Scene

 Before you can begin building your state machine you will need to add a `FrayStateMachine` node to your scene.
 For this guide the node will be named 'StateMachine'

-[comment]: <Show screenshot / gift of adding state machine to tree>
+[comment]: <Show screenshot / gif of adding state machine to tree>

 ## 2. Build State Machine Root